 The selected fellow will be based at the Georgetown Institute for Women, Peace and Security in Washington, D.C., and undertake an agreed upon research program, working together with Institute staff, other fellows and external partners.
+Candidates with background or demonstrated interest in gender as it relates to climate change adaptation, environmental peacebuilding, renewable energy, and/or regenerative agriculture, particularly in conflict-affected and fragile settings, are especially encouraged to apply.

 The selection criteria are: